LOADING ...

 In the cold, gray light of dawn, as the bluegrass say

-They were standing underneath a pine tree there
+They were underneath a giant pine tree there

 Im talking the kind of song

-Where not only is the in the song
+Where not is the character in the song

-by the end of the song but hes been dismembered as well
+Dead by the end of the song but hes dismembered as well

-And looked up at me just enough to say
+And up at me just long enough to say

-"Were taking bluegrass music its never been before
+"Were taking bluegrass music where its never before

-Cuz you dont have that high and sound
+Cuz you dont that high and lonesome sound

-Well, Im not one to fight failure, I packed up my and left
+Well, Im not one to fight failure, I packed up my stuff and

-The Porch Boys broke up three days later
+The Front Porch Boys broke up three days

 "Will you me when Im gone?" were his final words to her